milenmk/laravel-simple-data-tables-and-forms/README.md

 ## Features

+### Data Tables

 - 🔍 Advanced search with debouncing and minimum character requirements
 - 🔄 Column sorting
-- 🧹 Filtering with multiple filter types
+- 🧹 Filtering with multiple filter types and grouping
 - 📊 Data grouping
 - 📱 Responsive design
 - 🎨 Customizable appearance
 - 📤 Export to CSV, Excel, and PDF
+- 🔘 Flexible actions with support for both URL links and Livewire methods

+### General

-- 🔒 Security features
+- 🔒 Security features with CSRF protection and input sanitization
 - ⚡ Performance optimizations with caching
-- 🧩 Livewire integration
+- 🧩 Seamless Livewire integration
-- 🔘 Flexible actions with support for both URL links and Livewire methods

 ## Requirements